carlospugae/movie-db-challenge/docs/specs.md

 ### Filter by rating

-The rating is a value between 0 and 10. <br> Add a rating filter in the form of five stars like [here](https://dribbble.com/shots/1053518-Filters). <br> When selecting a star, all the stars to the left should be selected as well. <br>
+- The rating is a value between 0 and 10.
+- Add a rating filter in the form of five stars like [here](https://dribbble.com/shots/1053518-Filters).
+- When selecting a star, all the stars to the left should be selected as well.
-The range of each star is 2, so, if the first star is selected, only movies with rating 0-2 should appear.
-If the second star is selected, only movies with rating 2-4 should appear, and so on. <br> If the star clicked is the currently active, disable the filter. <br> Do this filtering on the client side.
+- The range of each star is 2, so, if the first star is selected, only movies with rating 0-2 should appear.
+If the second star is selected, only movies with rating 2-4 should appear, and so on.
+- If the star clicked is the currently active, disable the filter.
+- Do this filtering on the client side.

 - Rating field in the movie model: `vote_average`